+Other applicable terms and conditions on the above vouchers will be mentioned on the respective vouchers.

-18 How will I know if I have won any Grand Prizes?
+19 How will I know if I have won any Grand Prizes?

-Ans: Grand Prize winners who have won the prizes will be notified within 10 working days from the Match / Week for which such prizes are declared.
+Ans: Grand Prize winners will be announced on a weekly basis.
 Such winners will be contacted on the mobile number provided by them at the time of registration on the Jio Cricket Play Along Game app.
 Failure to contact the Grand Prize Winner may result in forfeiture of the Grand Prize for such player and the Company may award the same to subsequent eligible player with highest score.
 If the Grand Prize winner fails to collect the Grand Prize within 30 days, the Grand Prize winner will be disqualified and the Grand Prize will be forfeited.
 The Grand Prize details will be made available to the player in the ‘My Winnings’ section in the game.
 Details such as gratification partner/ sponsor name and details of how to redeem the Grand Prize will be made available on the same.

-19 How will I know if I have won any Gold Prizes?
+20 How will I know if I have won any Gold Prizes?